firefoxfoxthrot/developer-web-site/_pages/lifehash.md

 ## Why is LifeHash Important?

 Users need to know what seeds or private keys they are using when signing.
-They also need to know what addresses or private keys they are sending assets to.
-Unfortunately, the actual seed, key, or address, which is just a big number isn't very recognizable by the human brain.
+They also need to know what addresses they are sending assets to.
+Unfortunately, the actual seed, key, or address, which is just a big number, isn't very recognizable by the human brain.

 That's where LifeHashes come in: they create a visual representation for that seed, key, or address that a human will be able to easily